pocomane/brewed-in-the-apocalypse/bita.md

 TODO : on failure, the protagonist can select an harm and the scenarist show how it make the action fail ???

-Normally, with the 8 initial traits, in every roll you would be able to play 1 or 2 of them, unless the protagonist is forced to make an action that is completely out of the character.
+Normally, with the 8 initial traits, in every roll you would be able to play 2 or 3 of them, unless the protagonist is forced to make an action that is completely out of the character.
 4 or more traits are played instead during actions for which the character have a very good fit.
 Obviously, in the late game these number can increase consistently.

-In the third step, if the move contains a text for the selected outcome (both the roll one, or the one forced by the scenarist), it is read and what it demands is done.
-A missing text means that the specific outcome does not change the situation.

 ```
 Bob - Bart look at the motorcycle engine to understand the problem and to fix